heliholic/devel/docs/Governor.md

 #### State `FALLBACK`

 RPM signal is unreliable or lost, and the headspeed can't be controlled.
-Instead, a throttle value `gov_base_throttle` is applied, with optional precomps, so that the pilot can land the helicopter safely.
+Instead, an estimated throttle value is used, with optional precomps, so that the pilot can land the helicopter safely.

+The parameter `gov_fallback_drop` sets the percentage of throttle drop for indicating this condition, in order to notify the pilot.

 #### State `AUTOROTATION`